tardate/LittleArduinoProjects/Electronics101/ML741/InvertingAmplifier/README.md

 Fundamentally, an op-amp strives to keep it's inverting an non-inverting inputs equal by modulating the output.

-In the inverter/inverting amplifier configuration, the inverting input is at the midpoint of the Rin:Rf voltage divider.
+In the inverter/inverting amplifier configuration, the inverting input is at the inflexion point of the Rin:Rf voltage divider.
-Hence the op amp achieves inverting/non-inverting input equilibrium when Vout = -Vin.
+Hence the op amp achieves inverting/non-inverting input equilibrium when `Vout = - Rf/Rin * Vin`.

 ## Construction